top of page

 -

-Attends MPFCS staff meetings and actively participates in all team meetings.
+Attends MPFCS weekly staff meetings and actively participates in all team meetings

 -

-Fulfills other duties as required to ensure running of centre/programs.
+Performs other duties as required to support the effective operation of programs and services

 Qualifications & Competencies